 The required text is Corporate Valuation: Theory, Evidence and Practice by Robert Holthausen and Mark Zmijewski published by Cambridge Business Publishers, 2014.
 The book is substantially revised relative to the softbound two volume pre-publication versions used several years ago so students should not use those versions.
-The book is available through the bookstore or at this link: https://store.collegiatelearning.com/product/corporate-valuation-1st-ed/ (note if you decide to order it through Amazon, make sure you get the hard copy version with the 2014 copyright date - Amazon is carrying some incorrect versions of the book (there should be a picture of a skyscraper on the front cover) and Amazon is far pricier than the link provided above when I checked last for even used books).
+The book is available through the bookstore or at this link: https://store.collegiatelearning.com/product/corporate-valuation-1st-ed/ (note if you decide to order it through Amazon, make sure you get the hard copy version with the 2014 copyright date - Amazon is carrying some incorrect versions of the book (there should be a picture of a skyscraper on the front cover) and Amazon is sometimes pricier than the link provided above.